Federal Defender Clinic

-Students in the Federal Defender Clinic (FDC) represent indigent defendants charged with misdemeanor offenses, such as drug possession, simple assault, weapons possession, and petty theft, in Federal Magistrate Court, Eastern District of New York.
-Under the liberal student practice rule for the Eastern District of New York, students work on cases from initial appearance through final disposition, including pleas, hearings, trials, and sentences.
+Students in the Federal Defender Clinic (FDC) represent indigent defendants charged with misdemeanor offenses, such as drug possession, simple assault, weapons possession, and petty theft, in the United States District Court for the Eastern District of New York.
+Students work on cases from initial appearance through final disposition, including pleas, hearings, trials, sentences, and appeals.

 The focus of the FDC is on live-client representation and litigation.
 While under faculty supervision, students fulfill every role of the lawyer, including interviewing clients, negotiating with adversaries, speaking on behalf of clients at all appearances, making opening and closing arguments, cross-examining government witnesses, and other aspects of in-court hearings and trials.
 Students work in teams on most cases.

 Fieldwork includes attending court on arraignment days, interviewing and counseling clients, investigating factual matters, researching legal and factual defenses, and negotiating with prosecutors and agency representatives to obtain favorable dispositions.
 Much more extensive fieldwork is undertaken in cases not disposed of at the initial arraignment day, including full case analysis and legal research, crime scene investigation and interviewing of witnesses, further client interviewing and counseling, and drafting discovery motions, subpoenas, and pretrial motions.
 Students then conduct extensive negotiations, engage in proffer sessions, and draft plea agreements.
 Cases not settled are taken to formal court hearings and bench trials before federal Magistrate Judges with students handling all aspects of the cases, including motion practice, witness preparations, direct and cross-examinations, opening and closing statements, and legal arguments.

-In addition to their misdemeanor cases, FDC students will work on felony cases through the clinic's affiliation with the Federal Defenders of New York.
+In addition to their misdemeanor cases, clinic students work on federal felony cases through the clinic's affiliation with the Federal Defenders of New York.
 Students will work directly with experienced Federal Defenders in the Eastern and Southern Districts of New York to help them defend federal felony cases.
 Research and preparation for sentencing will be a focus of the 2013-14 clinic felony fieldwork.

-The seminar meets once a week for two hours.
-Seminar topics track the progress of the misdemeanor cases and focus on the issues that arise in those cases.
+The seminar meets two evenings per week for a total of four hours.
+The seminar involves critical examination and discussion of the criminal justice system based on the students' experiences and observations.
 After a discussion of interviewing and negotiating strategies and techniques, students conduct mock client interviews and negotiating sessions to prepare for arraignment day.
-The remainder of the fall semester is spent discussing legal analysis, investigations, discovery, subpoenas, client-centered counseling, plea bargaining, and motion practice.
+The remainder of the fall semester is spent discussing legal analysis, investigations, discovery, subpoenas, client-centered counseling, plea bargaining, motion practice, and techniques of litigation.
 Students draft case analysis memoranda, discovery requests, motion papers, and negotiation letters.
-The spring semester focuses on trial strategies and techniques as the remaining cases head to hearings and trials.
-Simulations are derived from the actual cases and are used throughout the semester to prepare for formal court proceedings.
+The spring semester focuses on trial strategies as some cases may head to hearings and trials.
+During the school year, students will engage in a full simulated suppression hearing, and a full simulated trial.
 Interwoven into the seminar are discussions of the ethical and systemic issues facing public defenders.
-The seminar concludes with a critical examination and discussion of the criminal justice system based on the students' experiences and observations.

 Qualifications for Applicants